Kennyc1012/BottomSheetMenu/README.md

     <item name="android:textSize">20sp</item>
 </style>
 ```
-Also note that each of these pre-defined styles also have a light theme.
-They are named similary with a `.Light` added to the end of the style name</br>
+Also note that each of these pre-defined styles also have a light and DayNight theme.
+They are named similary with a `.Light` or `DayNight` added to the end of the style name</br>
 `@style/Theme.BottomSheetMenuDialog.Light` `@style/BottomSheetMenu.Title.TextAppearance.Light` etc...